WafflesVRGames/Alternative-to-Playfab-Editor-Extensions/README.md

 Navigate to Automation → CloudScript → Revisions (Legacy)

-Then paste the code from "PUT THIS IN PLAYFAB SCRIPT"
+Then paste the code from "PUT THIS IN PLAYFAB.txt"

 Click Upload new revision then check
 Deploy this revision after save then click Save and deploy